 An employee who has rendered services for five years or more is eligible for receiving gratuity benefit.
 The service rendered needs to be continuous.
 However, this rule is relaxed in cases of early death and disablement which can disqualify the employee from continuing work.

-Usually, the company pays out the gratuity from their pocket or can take an insurance plan for a group of employees as a whole.
+Usually, the company pays out the gratuity from their pocket or can take an insurance plan for a group of employees.
 Unlike employee provident fund which includes employee's contribution, the gratuity amount is entirely paid by the employer.

-Under the Payment of Gratuity Act, 1972 a certain percentage of the salary is calculated and deposited in a gratuity account payable at a later date.
+Under the Payment of Gratuity Act, 1972 a certain percentage of the salary is calculated and deposited in a gratuity account payable later.
 It works as a superannuation benefit for employee after they leave it.
 The Act covers all companies with more than ten employees.

 Gratuity amount is payable at the time of resignation, retirement /superannuation, layoff or voluntary retirement, death, retrenchment, disability or termination.
 In case of death, the proceeds are payable to the nominee of the employee.